exterm/ratchet/README.md

   - instead of reading from `Rails.autoloaders`, can we just get the autoloaders from Zeitwerk?
 - cleanups
   - pass filenames and paths around as Pathname objects, not strings
-- features
-  - add association inspector from Packwerk
+  - introduce an Internal namespace

 ## Default Gem README